eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

     ./digital_twins_setup.sh -r {myRG} -l {region} -d {myADT}
     ```

-    Use the following to deploy the setup for the smart trailer sample:
+    Or use the following to deploy the setup for the smart trailer sample:

     ```shell
     cd {repo-root}/cloud_connectors/azure/scripts
     chmod +x digital_twins_setup_smart_trailer.sh
     ./digital_twins_setup_smart_trailer.sh -r {myRG} -l {region} -d {myADT}
+    ```

 If you experience permission or deployment errors, try running the script again as sometimes it takes a while for some dependencies to be fully deployed.
 If you use the same name or identifier for each Azure resource, the script will not create additional copies of that Azure resource.